 Let $n$, $x$, $y$ and $z$ be positive integers.
 Fermat's Last Theorem states that there are no solutions of the following equations for $n≧3$.

-If two variables of $x$, $y$ and $z$ have a same prime as factor, a rest of those must include the prime.
+If two variables of $x$, $y$ and $z$ have a same prime as factor, then a rest of those must include the prime.
 Therefore, we suppose these variables do not have a same prime factor and there is no loss of generality in this way.
-We will consider below by dividing the cases depending on whether $n$ is an odd prime or not.
+We will consider below by dividing the cases depending on whether $n$ is an odd prime, $4$ or some other value.

 Ⅰ. When $n$ is an odd prime

 Let $a$ be a positive integer.
+We suppose $z≢0\ (mod\ n)$ holds and there is no loss of generality in making this supposition.
 We suppose the following equation holds.

 $$z^n=(x+y)a$$